Get 80% off your plan for your first 3 months*

 How do I reconcile a bank account in Xero?

-In Xero, you can connect your bank account via a secure feed.
-Transactions appear in Xero, where the software suggests matches to your invoices and bills.
-You just need to review and click 'OK' to reconcile.
+Connect your bank account to Xero via a secure feed.
+Transactions flow in automatically, and Xero suggests matches to your invoices and bills.
+Review each suggestion and click 'OK' to reconcile, turning hours of manual work into minutes.

 What should I do if my balances never match?